 Influential academic journals

-When writing your dissertation it is important that you use good and reliable sources.
+When writing your research paper, thesis or dissertation it is important that you use good and reliable sources.
 It is generally agreed upon that articles from most scientific journals are excellent sources for your dissertation, thesis or essay.
 But do you know what journals are the most credible?